A tale of disaster and recovery – Paul Stevens’ Clipper Adventure

-You can see the current position of their team here – they are the orange crew and currently in last place because of the diversion.
+You can see the crew are currently in last place because of the diversion.
 However, they steadily gained ground – or should that be ocean – over the last week of the race, and they won the Elliot Brown Ocean Sprint, a race between two lines of latitude.
 The great news is that Paul is back in the race and can complete the dream that he has spent two and half years training for.

 You can read Paul’s blog post here.